wpwupingwp/OGU/README.md

 # BarcodeFinder
-BarcodeFinder could automatically discover novel DNA barcode with universal primers.
+BarcodeFinder could automatically discover novel DNA barcodes with universal primers.
 It does three things as listed below.
 * Collect data.
-It can automatically retrieve data from NCBI Genbank with user provided restriction, such as gene name, taxonomy, sequence name and organelle.
+It can automatically retrieve data from NCBI Genbank with restrictions that user provided, such as gene name, taxonomy, sequence name and organelle.
 Also, it can integrate user provided sequences or alignments.
 * Preprocess data
-Barcodefinder utilizes annotation information in data to divide sequence into fragments (gene, spacer, intron),  because data collected from Genbank may not be "uniform".
-For instance, you can find a gene's upstream and downstream sequences in one record but only gene sequence in another record.
+Barcodefinder utilizes annotation information in data to divide sequence into fragments (gene, spacer, misc_feature), because data collected from Genbank may not be "uniform".
+For instance, you can find one gene's upstream and downstream sequences in one record but only gene sequence in another record.
 The situation becomes worse for intergenic spacers, that various annotation style may cause endless trouble in following analysis.
 Given that one gene or spacer for one species may be sequenced several times, by default, BarcodeFinder removes redundant sequences to left only one record for each species.
 This behavior can be changed as you wish.
 Then, _mafft_ was called for alignment.
 Each sequence's direction were adjusted and all sequences were reordered.
 * Analyze
 Firstly, BarcodeFinder iterately evaluate variance of each alignment by calculating Pi, Shannon Index, observed resolution, tree value and terminal